 Here are each of our favorite photos, why they’re our favorite, how and why they were shot, and with what gear.
 We hope you like them.

 Panning shots are a challenge.
-Set the shutter speed too fast, the background freezes and the shot becomes bland.
-Twitch mid-pan, and your subject can fall out of focus.
-Snap the shot before or after your point of critical focus, and suddenly the whole photo is nothing but a blur no matter how steady your panning sweep.
-Do all of this on film and you have no idea if you are fouling up shot, after shot, after shot.
+Set the shutter speed too fast and the background freezes and the shot becomes bland.
+Twitch mid-pan and your subject can fall out of focus.
+Snap the shot before or after your point of critical focus, and suddenly the whole photo is nothing but a blur, no matter how steady your sweep.
+Try all of this on film and you’ll have no idea if you’re fouling up shot, after shot, after shot.

-With this many variables and potentialities for disaster, every time I pull off a panning shot on even a technical level I’m pleased.
-Just getting a shot where the subject is crisp is enough of an annoyance that I’m happy to crop later just to make the photo work a bit better on the composition front.
-When a panned photo of something moving as quickly as a formula car at close range comes out, and I can use the whole negative, I’m nothing short of ecstatic.
+With this many variables and so much potential for disaster, I’m please any time I manage to pull off a panning shot on even just a technical level.
+Just getting a shot of a crisp subject is enough of an annoyance that I’m happy to compromise on composition and crop later to make the photo work better.
+When a panned photo of something moving as quickly as a formula car at close range actually comes out, and I can also use the whole negative, I’m nothing short of ecstatic.

 I shot this particular formula car at Connecticut’s Lime Rock Park in September of this year.
 I was pinned to the back straight fence trying to get myself as close to the action as possible, which is oh so hard to do at a racetrack.
 This time, it paid off.